ONSdigital/blaise-nisra-case-mover/README.md

 gcloud compute start-iap-tunnel "sftp-test" "22" --zone "europe-west2-b" --project "ons-blaise-<env>" --local-host-port=localhost:2222
 ```

-Refer to the .tfstate file for the environment to locate the password, you can find this with the name `sftp_password`.
+Refer to the `.tfstate` file for the environment to locate the password, you can find this with the name `sftp_password`.

 To access the GCP buckets remotely, [obtain a JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the Default App Engine Service account which has access to the Nisra and test data bucket, save this as `key.json` and place at the root of
 the project.

 ##### Create a virtual environment:

-On MacOS
+On macOS
 ```
 python3 -m venv venv
 source venv/bin/activate